Per Hjertquist

 Per Hjertquist (born 6 April 1960) is a former professional tennis player from Sweden.
-During his career he won one singles title and one doubles title.
+During his career he won one main tour singles title the Sofia Grand Prix, and 4 satellite titles, and one main tour doubles title.
 He achieved a career-high singles ranking of world No. 68 in 1980 and a career-high doubles ranking of world No. 106 in 1985.
 As a junior, he was ranked 2nd after Ivan Lendl, and in 1978, became the US Open boys' singles champion.